 Spencer joined Baillie Gifford in 2000 and is an Investment Manager in the Global Alpha Team.
 He became a Partner in 2013 and has also spent time working in the Fixed Income, Japanese, European and UK Equity Teams.
 Spencer graduated BSc in Medicine from the University of St Andrews in 1997, followed by two years of clinical training in Edinburgh.

-Helen joined Baillie Gifford in 2008 and is an Investment Manager in the US Equities Team.
-She has also spent time working on our Developed Asia, UK, North America, Emerging Markets and Global Equity Teams.
+Helen joined Baillie Gifford in 2008 and is a partner and investment manager on the Global Alpha Team.
+In addition to Global Alpha, Helen has spent time working on our Developed Asia, UK, North America, Emerging Markets and Global Equity Teams.
 Before coming to live and work in the UK, Helen lived in China, South Africa and Norway.
 She graduated BSc (Hons) in Economics from the University of Warwick in 2007 and MPhil in Economics from the University of Cambridge the following year.

 You can access any literature about the Fund here, either by downloading or requesting a copy by post (where available).
 Please note that, due to current government restrictions, we have a limited number of staff in our office.
 As a result, if posting instructions to us, there may be a delay in processing these due to these current restrictions.

 To download any document you will need Adobe Reader.
 Please note that we can now provide you with Braille and audio transcriptions of our literature on request.
 It may take up to 10 days for the transcription to be completed dependent on the size of the document.

 Key Investor Information Documents

 MIFID II Ex-Ante Disclosures